Television in the Philippines: Weekdays

 While TV programs vary from station to station, some generalizations can be made.
 Most commercial television stations sign on between the hours of 4:00 a.m. and 6:00 a.m. every morning.
-Early morning hours are dominated by breakfast and news programs, and these run from around 8:00 to 8:30 a.m.
+Morning hours are dominated by breakfast and news programs, and these run from around 8:00 to 8:30 a.m.
 They are then followed by acquired cartoon or anime programming that targets children, and later programs movie blocks which air blockbuster films, whether foreign or Filipino-made films.
 Some television stations air morning talk shows.
 For example, GMA airs a mid-morning variety noontime show at 11:00 a.m., while TV5 airs mid-morning teleseryes at 11:15 a.m. from June 10, 2024, to April 11, 2025.
 These run until noon, when the noontime shows start.
-These shows also air on the channel frequencies that both were formerly used by ABS-CBN.
-These run until 2:30 p.m. which is followed by afternoon teleseryes or movie blocks in some TV stations.
+These shows also air on the channel frequencies that were formerly used by ABS-CBN.
+These run until 2:30 p.m., followed by afternoon teleseryes or movie blocks in some TV stations.

 GMA starts airing regional newscasts at 5:10 p.m. for around 30 minutes.
 After these regional newscasts, most stations air either an afternoon game/variety show or Korean dramas.
-At 6:00 p.m. and/or 4:00 p.m. flagship newscasts like Ulat Bayan, TV Patrol, 24 Oras, Tutok 13 and Frontline Pilipinas start airing to deliver latest updates for up to 90 minutes.
+At 6:00 p.m. and/or 4:00 p.m., flagship newscasts like Ulat Bayan, TV Patrol, 24 Oras, Tutok 13, and Frontline Pilipinas start airing to deliver the latest updates for up to 90 minutes.
 They formerly only ran up to 60 minutes.
 These newscasts run until 8:00 p.m.

-After the updates, GMA starts airing primetime teleseryes that run until 10:20 p.m. with delayed telecast on GTV weeknights at 9:40 p.m. to 11:05 p.m. and 11:25 p.m. to 12:10 a.m. on Monday-Thursday and 9:35 p.m. for Friday.
-On the other hand, Kapamilya Channel/A2Z runs these teleseryes until 9:30 p.m with delayed telecast from 10:15 p.m. to 12 a.m. on Jeepney TV weeknights.
-TV5 starts airing their teleseryes from 7:00 p.m. until 10:45 p.m., with delayed telecast on Sari-Sari Channel weeknights at 8:00 p.m. to 9:00 p.m..
+After the updates, GMA starts airing primetime teleseryes that run until 10:20 p.m. with delayed telecasts on GTV weeknights from 9:40 p.m. to 11:05 p.m. and 11:25 p.m. to 12:10 a.m. on Monday-Thursday and 9:35 p.m. on Friday.
+On the other hand, Kapamilya Channel/A2Z/All TV runs these teleseryes until 9:30 p.m. with delayed telecast from 10:15 p.m. to 12 a.m. on Jeepney TV weeknights.
+TV5 starts airing their teleseryes from 8:00 p.m. until 10:30 p.m., with delayed telecast on Sari-Sari Channel weeknights at 9:00 p.m. to 10:00 p.m.